 Times have really changed when it comes to buying shares.
 You used to have to actually call a stock broker and have that person do all of the work for you.
 I remember when my dad got into trading stocks back in 1999 he had sit by the phone and keep in touch with the broker.
 I used to hate this because we had dial up internet at the time and I couldn’t log on to surf Geocities and Angelfire sites!

 Now you can buy stocks online very easily.
 I personally setup a discount brokerage account with my local bank that allows me to trade stocks without leaving my home.
-If you’re satisfied to finally know how the stock market works and want to get started you can check out the best online stock brokers or in Australia.
+You can take the time to search for the best stock brokers online or in Australia (depending on your location).

 (I can make money off any accounts that you sign up for.
 You can also make money or lose money from trading stocks.
 Please do your research so you don’t want to come after me in case you lose your life savings.
 On the other hand, if you get rich, you know where you can donate!)